siegren/gitwars/README.md

 # GitWars

-This app is an exercise for teaching React js.
-We created an app with hits the Github API with 2 different usernames. the app has an algorithm wich tells the user who has the best account.
+This app is a simple game which compares 2 github users.
+Who ever has the most followers wins the game.

+### Features

+- Search or Lookup function
+- Display user picture bio, repos, followers.
+- Display Result

 ### Usage